Update: 2021 Aviator Recalled for Steering Problem, Crash Risk

 Do I Have a Lincoln Aviator Recall Lawsuit?

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Lincoln Aviator Recall Lawsuits.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Lincoln Aviator Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.